lilulamili/STATY_AI/README.md

 **3. Ollama Installation**
    Install Ollama from: https://ollama.com/

-**4. Get 'staty_ai' ready**
+**4. Get 'STATY.AI' ready**
-  Download 'STATY_AI' to a folder on your PC.
+  Download 'STATY.AI' to a folder on your PC.
 Open VSCode.
 Go to the `File` menu, select `Open Folder`, and then navigate to the project folder you just created.
   ` „Do you trust the Author of this Folder” – click “yes”`

 **5. create a virtual environment**